Suggestions of decreasing dark energy from supernova and BAO data: Introduction

 In Section \ref{sec:results}, we present our results for parameter constraints in time-dependent scalar field models.
-We begin in Section \ref{sec:results_linear} by considering models with a linear potential $V(\phi) = V_0 + V_1 \phi$, which we can think of as the first-order Taylor series approximation to a more general potential expanded about the present value of the scalar field.
+We begin in Section \ref{sec:results_linear} by considering supernova data only, and models with a linear potential $V(\phi) = V_0 + V_1 \phi$, which we can think of as the first-order Taylor series approximation to a more general potential expanded about the present value of the scalar field.
 Such an approximation will always be valid over sufficiently short time scales, though not necessarily over the range of times corresponding to the supernova data.
 Our results for the parameter constraints in this class of models are displayed in Figures \ref{fig:V01} and \ref{fig:OMplusV0vsV1}.
 We find that a large majority of the models providing a good fit to the data have a scalar potential that is presently decreasing with time.
-According to the $e^{- \chi^2/2}$ likelihood, $\approx 99.1\%$ of the distribution\footnote{This increases to $\gtrsim 99.7$\% including the full data set without the $z<0.01$ cut described below.} has $V_1 > 0$ ($\phi$ is presently decreasing with time according to our conventions), with $V_1 \in [0.72, 1.77]$ accounting for 68\%.\footnote{Here $V$ is normalized so that $V_0 = \Omega_\Lambda$ in a $\Lambda$CDM model, and we are taking units where $8 \pi G / 3 = 1$.} The scalar potential typically changes by a significant amount during the recent evolution, with $\langle |{\rm Range}[V(\phi(t))] / V(t_0)| \rangle \approx 0.97$ over the time scale from which data is available ($z \lesssim 2$).
-In these models, the scalar potential energy will become negative at some time in the future; we find that the median time for this is $\sim 1.1$ Hubble times or $\sim 15$ billion years.\footnote{See \cite{andrei2022rapidly} for another recent work suggesting that models descending to a negative scalar potential in the relatively near future can be consistent with data.}
+According to the $e^{- \chi^2/2}$ likelihood, $\approx 99.1\%$ of the distribution has $V_1 > 0$ ($\phi$ is presently decreasing with time according to our conventions), with $V_1 \in [0.72, 1.77]$ accounting for 68\%.\footnote{Here $V$ is normalized so that $V_0 = \Omega_\Lambda$ in a $\Lambda$CDM model, and we are taking units where $8 \pi G / 3 = 1$.
+With our normalization of $V_1$, an order one value of $V_1$ results in a order one fractional change in the scalar potential over a Hubble time.} The scalar potential typically changes by a significant amount during the recent evolution, with $\langle |{\rm Range}[V(\phi(t))] / V(t_0)| \rangle \approx 0.97$ over the time scale from which data are available ($z \lesssim 2$).
+A final notable feature of the distribution is that it has significant support over all possible positive values of $\Omega_M$ up to about 0.35, though this range narrows considerably when taking into account BAO data.

-According to these results, the $\Lambda$CDM model (corresponding to $V_1 = 0 $ and $V_0 = 1-\Omega_M$) sits relatively far out on the tail the distribution of allowed models with a linear potential (Figure \ref{fig:V01}).
-The parameter space includes models with all possible positive values of $\Omega_M$ up to about 0.35, while the $\Lambda$CDM model requires a much smaller range $\Omega_M = 0.334 \pm 0.018$.
-An independent estimation of $\Omega_M$ yielding a value less than 0.3 might thus naturally be explained by non-trivial scalar field evolution.